 Hello everyone!
-This is a long article that covers almost everything you should know about Annapurna base camp trek food and guest houses by a local Trekking who has been to this trail more than 20th times.
+This is a long article that covers almost everything you should know about Annapurna base camp trek food and guest houses by a local trekker who has been to this trail more than 20th times.
 This is the most updated article you could ever find online, so enjoy reading it.

 Accommodations In Annapurna Base Camp Trek

-Tea house in Annapurna Base Camp Trek
+Tea house in Trekking Annapurna Sanctuary

 Related Article: Food and Accommodation during poon hill trek

-Food and Water In Annapurna Base Camp trek
+Food and Water In Trekking Annapurna Sanctuary

 Most Himalayan trekking trails offer pretty similar kinds of menus to their clients.
-Principally, the foods and vegetables are local organic products giving the super energy required for your long day’s trek.
+Principally, the foods and vegetables are local organic products, giving the super energy required for your long day’s trek.
 When you are trekking in the Himalayas, you are suggested to focus more on what your body requires rather than your likes.

-The food you eat and the quality/quantity of water you drink during the trek determines the amount of stamina in your body which is essential for making your trip pleasing and remarkable.
+The food you eat and the quality/quantity of water you drink during the trek determines the amount of stamina in your body, which is essential for making your trip pleasing and remarkable.
 Besides the items available in the teahouses, you can also buy some snacks, bottled water, and some energy-giving chocolates along the trail.

-Breakfast during the ABC trek
+Breakfast during the Annapurna Sanctuary Trek

-Breakfast is the first meal that you consume breaking the long fasting period of the previous night.
+Breakfast is the first meal that you consume, breaking the long fasting period of the previous night.
 Since you are on the trekking trail and need to gain a lot of stamina to walk long hours, your first meal must be healthy and hygienic.

 Generally, breakfast time for trekkers starts around 7 am so that you can begin your trek at 8 am.
 In case you have quite many people in the group, you have to order the breakfast the day before.
 DON’T WORRY!
 The Himalayan Master’s Guide does all for you.

-Some of the teahouses in this trail offer you Americano, Cappuccino, and Coffee cake besides tea and coffee but they are comparatively more expensive than you expect.
+Some of the teahouses in this trail offer you Americano, Cappuccino, and Coffee cake besides tea and coffee, but they are comparatively more expensive than you expect.

 2. Eggs: boiled/scrambled eggs, fried/plain omelette, cheese/vegetable omelette